When it comes to your business, do you really take the time to recognise your employees?

 With more and more companies shifting towards remote work, it can be difficult to keep employees engaged.

 That’s why recognising your employees, both in public and in private, is so important.
-From our years of experience in both hiring and working with a 100% remote team, here are some things we’ve found to be effective when it comes to genuine employee recognition.
+From our years of experience in hiring and working with a 100% remote team, here are some things we’ve found to be effective regarding genuine employee recognition.

 Give sincere, specific recognition